 Meet our Activities Coordinator, Shaun Adamson

-I have worked in the home for the last 12 years.
+I have worked in the home since 2004.
 I was a Carer before I decided to be an Activities Coordinator.
 I enjoy doing what I do as I love spending time with the residents and their Families.
 I like to plan events for the home and like to participate as much as I can.

 I have lived in Dunfermline all my life and enjoy walking, cycling and going to different places with my daughter.